forexco/code-challenge-3/README.md

 - use the JWT token to authenticate the sign-in and API request

-- Use this API to retrieve currency rates: https://openexchangerates.org/ (Note: This API provides rates with USD as the base currency, e.g., USD -> AUD.
+- use this API to retrieve currency rates: https://openexchangerates.org/ (Note: This API provides rates with USD as the base currency, e.g., USD -> AUD.
 It does not allow changing the base currency.
 Therefore, you need to devise a solution using the available data to calculate the desired conversion rate.)

-- find a symbol API or create one that returns fake rates (you can design how to query from that API)

 - keep the component as close to design as possible (blue1:`#33428E`, blue2: `#012754`, button:`#002854`, background: `#F8F9FB`) (please find icons in assets folder)